EVH Wolfgang: Background and design

 After joining Fender in 2005, Eddie Van Halen set out to rebuild the Peavey EVH Wolfgang from the ground up.
 He teamed up with Fender Master Builder Chip Ellis in May 2006.
 Van Halen stated that this was his "last attempt" to design a guitar.

 New features included stainless steel frets, a 12" – 16" compound radius, and custom Bourns potentiometers (low friction 500 kΩ for volume and high friction 250 kΩ for tone).
 The bridge is a signature model Floyd Rose designed by EVH and is exclusive to the Wolfgang.
 The bridge is made in South Korea with bent steel baseplates and no gaps between saddles.
 The Wolfgang pickups are made in-house at Fender; they were chosen after trying out 80 prototypes made by Seymour Duncan and DiMarzio.
 They have Alnico 2 magnets and are direct mounted to the body with two screws on each leg, with foam rubber underneath, which allows the top of the pickup to be adjusted parallel to the strings.
 The cavities inside the guitar are left unpainted to let the instrument breathe and age "like a Stradivarius".
 The fine tuners on the Floyd Rose bridge was Van Halen's idea during its development in the late 1970s and early 1980s, inspired by the fine tuners on violins and cellos.

 Models

 EVH Wolfgang USA

 The Wolfgang USA is the flagship model, manufactured in Corona, California.
 Released in 2009, it had a maple fingerboard and the only color options were Vintage White, Black, and Tobacco Burst.
-Ebony fingerboards were soon introduced, but by 2015, ebony became the only option available.
+Ebony fingerboards were soon introduced, in 2011 tsunami hit Japan causing closure and in 2012 opened in China. but by 2015, ebony became the only option available.
 However, as of 2020, maple fingerboards are still available on the lefty version on the Vintage White model.
 A Wolfgang USA Edward Van Halen Signature model was released in 2017, with a new Alnico 3 Wolfgang neck pickup.